sujoyduttajad/youtube-clone/README.md

 * ChannelRow

-#Here’s the tech stack used to build the app -
+# Tech stack used to build the app -
 * React
 * React-router
 * Firebase